Shinjuku, Matsuki Bakery

 "What do you mean?" said Kou.

-"Predictions, Kou!" said Takato.
-"That's another one.
+"That sixth sense you seem to have!" said Takato.
+"That's another time it's been right.
 You said we'd find it today."

 "But I just kinda guessed… and I said maybe…" said Kou.
 "And besides, I was wrong about you and Guilmon defeating Indramon.
 I really think it's just a big coincidence."